Reviews

 Public Investing App at a Glance

 Public offers free trading of most U.S. listed stocks and ETFs, and allows you to buy and sell fractional shares (with a $1 minimum investment).
-It also offers access to more than two dozen of the most popular cryptocurrencies, as well as a selection of alternative assets.
+It also offers access to options trading, cryptocurrencies, and a selection of alternative assets including treasuries, corporate bonds and municipal bonds.

 All of your assets are combined into a single portfolio, making it easy to track your total gains and losses.